Assisted house sales: What are they and how do assisted sales work?

 Assisted Sales Meaning

-Broadly speaking, the term “Assisted Sales” refers to a property selling technique whereby a homeowner can sell their house directly to a specialist company or an investor at a pre-agreed price.
+Broadly speaking, the term 'assisted sales' refers to a technique whereby a homeowner can sell directly to a specialist company or an investor at a pre-agreed price.

-The seller can often receive up to - or even beyond - market value for their property using this method, and will not usually have to wait for the completion of a chain or for buyers to express interest.
+With an assisted home sale, the vendor can often receive up to - or even beyond - market price for their property, and will not usually have to wait for the completion of a chain or for buyers to express interest.

 We’ll explore each of these terms in further detail later on in this guide.
-First, however, we’ll look into the reasons why a homeowner might choose to go down the route of Assisted Sales.
+First, however, we’ll look into the reasons why a homeowner might choose them.

 Get Your Free Offer Now